Sheikh Mujibur Rahman: Left-wing insurgency

-One party state
+One-party state

 Mujib's political philosophy dramatically changed in 1975.
 Elections were approaching in 1977 after the end of his five-year term.
 Mujib sensed growing dissatisfaction with his regime.
 He changed the constitution, declared himself president, and established a one party state.
-Ahrar Ahmed, commenting in The Daily Star, noted that "Drastic changes were introduced through the adoption of the 4th amendment on Jan[uary] 25, 1975, which radically shifted the initial focus of the constitution and turned it into a single-party, [p]residential system, which curtailed the powers of the [p]arliament and the [j]udiciary, as well as the space for free speech or public assembly".
+Ahrar Ahmed, commenting in The Daily Star, noted that "Drastic changes were introduced through the adoption of the 4th amendment on Jan[uary] 25, 1975, which radically shifted the initial focus of the constitution and turned it into a single-party, presidential system, which curtailed the powers of the parliament and the judiciary, as well as the space for free speech or public assembly".
 Censorship was imposed in the press.
 Civil society groups like the Committee for Civil Liberties and Legal Aid were suppressed.
 The Bangladesh Krishak Sramik Awami League (BAKSAL), meaning the "Bangladesh Farmers Workers Peoples League", became the only legal political party.
 Bureaucrats and military officers were ordered to join the single party.
 These actions profoundly impacted Mujib's legacy.
 Many Bangladeshis opposed to the Awami League cite his creation of BAKSAL as the ultimate hypocrisy.
 The one party state lasted for 7 months till Mujib's assassination on 15 August 1975.

 Assassination

-Sheikh Mujibur Rahman was killed along with most of his family in his private home on 15 August 1975 during a military coup by renegade army officers.
-His wife, three sons, two daughters-in-law, and a host of other relatives, personal staff, and a brigadier general of the Bangladesh Army were killed as part of the coup.
-After the coup, four leaders of the former Provisional Government of Bangladesh were arrested and eventually executed on 3 November 1975.
+Sheikh Mujibur Rahman was assassinated along with most of his family in his personal residence on 15 August 1975 during a military coup by renegade army officers.
+His wife, brother, three sons, two daughters-in-law, and hosts of other relatives, personal staff, police officers, a brigadier general of the Bangladesh Army and many others were killed during the coup.
+More than 40 people got injured.
+The army chief K. M. Shafiullah was caught unaware and failed to stop the coup.
+Mujib was shot on the staircase of his house.
+Curfew was imposed after his death was announced on Bangladesh Radio nationwide.

-A martial law regime was established.
-Mujib's killers included fifteen junior army officers with ranks of colonels, majors, lieutenants and havildars.
-They were backed up by Awami League politician Khondaker Mostaq Ahmad who usurped the presidency.
-On the day of the coup, the junior officers ordered their soldiers to take over the national radio and television stations.
-The army chief K. M. Shafiullah could not stop the coup.
-His deputy Ziaur Rahman was informed about preparations for the coup but did not stop the coup plotters.
-Zia is considered to be the main benefactor of the coup as it paved the way for his rise to power as Bangladesh's ruler.
-The only survivors from Mujib's family were his daughters Sheikh Hasina and Sheikh Rehana, who were visiting Hasina's physicist husband in West Germany at the time.
-On 26 September 1975, the martial law regime introduced the Indemnity Ordinance, 1975, which gave legal immunity to all persons involved in the coup of 15 August 1975.
+Mujib was warned by many including the Indian intelligence about a possible coup.
+Mujib shrugged off these warnings by saying his own people would never hurt him.
+Moreover, being the president, he did not stay in Bangabhaban but stayed in his unguarded house at 32 Dhanmondi.
+German politician and federal chancellor Willy Brandt 'reportedly' said, "Bengalis can no longer be trusted after the killing of Sheikh Mujib.
+Those who killed Mujib can do any heinous act."